DragonKnightOfBreeze/Breeze-Framework/README.md

 ## breeze-logger

-* Provide lightweight, individual, and powerful logger for Kotlin.
+* Provide lightweight, individual but enough powerful loggers for kotlin.
 * Provide basic implementations such as `SimpleLogger`, `ColorfulLogger`.
 * This implementation is a little simple, please consider for a while before use it.